 If you’re lucky enough to visit Moldova, Moldovan food is something you definitely must try.
 Moldovan people are very welcoming, and they generally express this hospitality with lots of Moldovan food and wine!

 While many people consider Moldovan food delicious, if you try it and it’s not for you — worry not, there are many western-influenced restaurants in Chisinau, the capital of Moldova.

 Under the expert guise of local Olga, here are the top 14 Moldovan foods you must try if you’re planning a visit to Moldova!

-They would take a bit of ‘mămăligă’ and dip it in this sauce and then the sheep cheese and sour cream.
-This sauce doesn’t seem too appetizing to most foreigners, but many Moldovan people love it!
+They would take a bit of ‘mămăligă,’ dip it in this sauce, and then, dip it in the sheep cheese and sour cream.
+This combination doesn’t seem too appetizing to most foreigners, but many Moldovan people love it!

 The younger generation doesn’t eat polenta daily as our grandparents used to, but it remains Moldova’s most traditional food.

 Moldovan pies are a close second when it comes to most traditional Moldovan foods.
 And unlike mămăliga, pies have retained their popularity among young people.